 1. Frequent Repair Costs

-It is common for a heater to eventually need a new belt or a little attention once a year to make sure everything is running smoothly, but a well-maintained heater should work without much mending along the way.
+It is not uncommon for a heating system to eventually need a new belt or a little TLC once a year to make sure everything is running correctly, but a well-maintained heating system should work without much mending along the way.
 A few signs that your system may be in need of replacing are below:

 - constantly spending money just to keep your house comfortably warm.